Works for Men

 We could all use that, right?

-If you think Pilates is just stretching for women with dancer’s bodies, you’re probably not alone.
+If you think Pilates is just stretching for women with a dancer’s body, you’re probably not alone.
 But you're definitely wrong.
 While women are drawn to the practice for its all-but-guaranteed results, guys can reap the same benefits.
 Which include everything from strength and coordination to balance and flexibility.
 Not to mention, mental clarity and better posture.
-It's no wonder that the biggest names from the worlds of basketball, football and baseball are have been spotted on the reformer machines.
+It's no wonder that the biggest names from the world of sports—we're talking about LeBron James, Antonio Brown, Tiger Woods and David Beckham—have been spotted on the reformer machines.
 If you've got back pain, tight muscles or want to appear taller and more toned ... then Pilates is for you, my friend.
 Still need convincing?
 It was created by a dude.
 Joseph Pilates developed the discipline back in the early part of the last century, naming it Contrology because he felt his method uses the mind to control the muscles.

 The emphasis on core training makes Pilates an incredibly effective technique for whole-body fitness.
 And it builds a rock solid foundation for cross training or other kinds of sports and fitness disciplines.
 You might be a bit wobbly at first.
 And that's because every Pilates exercise focuses on using your core to power movement throughout your body and limbs.
 Pilates will often isolate your transverse abdominals, the base ab muscle under your burgeoning six-pack.